Faradair Aerospace Limited was formed in September 2014

 So a promise was made then and after 12 years in the commercial aerospace sector and some 25 years later, Neil formed Faradair with a vision to create a new type of hybrid aircraft, with intention to finish the work started by his father.

-But this is not just a personal family story, this is also about the ability to form a company that tackles two of the biggest problems faced by aviation today – noise and emissions.
+But this is not just a personal family story, this is also about the ability to form a company that tackles the biggest problems faced by aviation today – noise, emissions & cost of operations.
 It is also about a market opportunity that has been forgotten, primarily due to these two problems and also ‘costs’.
-The 50 seat regional jet has not been a successful model of local air transport and the value of prime airport landing and take off slots, is resulting in an ever greater need to pack more people into every slot.
+The 50 seat regional jet has not been a successful model of local air transport and the value of prime airport landing and take off slots, is resulting in an ever greater need to pack more people into every slot or to move regional/national flights to nearby alternative airfields.

-As with any startup, the path is difficult and reliant on family and friends to pull the structure together.
-However Faradair is unlike many startups in the sense that it has established it’s foundations properly, enlisting the help and fantastic service of law firm Veale Wasbrough Vizards in Bristol.
+Unlike many start-up’s with fanciful dreams of creating 100 seat aircraft within five years, Faradair has established it’s foundations properly, via the help and fantastic service of law firm Veale Wasbrough Vizards.
 Protection of IP, registration of Trademark and partner agreements that all provide a solid base from which the company operates, Faradair is better prepared than many new companies to face the market and to attract investors.

-Faradair has presented at numerous conferences in 2015 and is set to continue its development as one of the UK’s most exciting and innovative new aircraft development programmes throughout 2016 into 2017.
+Faradair has presented at numerous International conferences throughout 2015 and 2016, forging its position as the UK’s leading hybrid aircraft development programme.